 “The trees along the streets are numerous, and arranged in a manner which is not usual in American cities.
 They rather generally overhang the street from the front or side yards of the houses.
 A large part of the quality of the more agreeable Newport streets, both in the poorer quarters and in the more fashionable, depends upon the very irregular disposition of the trees, and their variation in kind and size, giving a delightful play of light and shade.
 The fact that these trees are so frequently to be found growing in the side yards of houses indicates a…fact of considerable importance, namely, that there are generally side yards in which the trees can grow.” – Frederick Law Olmsted, Jr., Proposed Improvements for Newport, 1913

-75 specimen-quality trees will be given annually, at no cost, to Newport residents who agree to plant them on their private property and care for them.
+Each year, 65 to 75 specimen-quality trees are given to Newport residents who agree to plant them on their private property and care for them.

 The City of Newport currently plants trees up to 20’ onto private property through its Bare Root Tree Planting Program — but this program can only plant trees on a fraction of land area that will require replanting to maintain Newport’s unique character.
-The new Specimen Tree Restoration Program will effectively test a pragmatic method to widely distribute and plant specimen trees across a city: with the support of donors, trees will be given away at no charge to property owners without restrictions on placement (aside from site suitability).
+The new Specimen Tree Restoration Program is a model program designed to widely distribute specimen trees across a city: with the support of donors, trees will be given away at no charge to property owners without restrictions on placement (aside from site suitability).
 In return, property owners commit to planting and maintaining the tree.